Tiger Technologies Technical Support

 Installing other PEAR packages

-If you want to install a PEAR package that is not "stable" (that is, a package marked "alpha" or "beta" on the PEAR Web site), you can do so by creating your own PEAR directory.
+If you want to install another PEAR package, you can do so by creating your own PEAR directory.

 To do this, you should be comfortable with the command line.
 Just make a command line connection, then type the following two lines after logging in (you can copy and paste them from here):